 General Disease Risks

 The American Shorthair stems from cats brought aboard ships bound for North America by the early pioneers.
 Originally known as the Domestic Shorthair, they were the first working cat breed,intended for hunting rats.
 When interest in cat shows began, American Short Hairs were among the earliest represented breeds, making the ASH one of the first to be recognized by the Cat Fanciers Association in 1906.
 They are gentle, affectionate, playful, and adaptable, fitting in well with families that have children and dogs.

-Consult with a veterinarian if your Abyssinian shows signs of the following:
+Consult with a veterinarian if your American Shorthair shows signs of the following: